March 5, 2026

 Once enough evidence has been gathered, your attorney will prepare and file all the required legal documents to formally initiate your claim.
 This stage involves complex legal procedures and strict deadlines.
 For example, federal law generally requires that claims for injuries or a wrongful death resulting from an accident on navigable waters be filed within three years.
 Missing a deadline like this can prevent you from ever recovering compensation.
 Your lawyer will manage all paperwork and timelines, ensuring every document is filed correctly and on time so your rights are protected.

-Negotiating a Settlement or Going to Trial
+Step 4: Negotiating a Fair Settlement or Going to Trial

 Most personal injury cases are resolved through a settlement.
 Your attorney will present the evidence to the at-fault party’s insurance company and negotiate for a fair compensation package that covers your medical expenses, lost wages, and pain and suffering.
 Recovering just compensation often involves tough back-and-forth with insurers.
 If the insurance company refuses to offer a fair settlement, your attorney must be prepared to take your case to trial.
 At Injury LawStars, we are experienced trial lawyers who will not hesitate to fight for you in court if that’s what it takes to get the justice you deserve across all our practice areas.